typestack/routing-controllers/README.md

 #### Inject body and transform it to object

-If you want to have response body and wish it to be automatically converted to object you need to use @Body parameter annotation and specify extra parameters to it:
+If you want to have response body and wish it to be automatically converted to object you need to use @Body parameter decorator and specify extra parameters to it:

 ```typescript
 @Post('/users')